 Start saying “no” efficiently and effectively

-Make the process of refusal much less painful by creating your own email templates.
-The above structure shows you how to say no to a client email so use it to craft the perfect email template.
+Now you have our “How to decline a client politely template,” make the process of refusal much less painful by creating your own email templates.
+The above structure shows you how to say no to a client email so use it to craft the perfect response.